 How It Works

 We provide these opportunities for growth at no charge.
 Zip.
 Zilch.
-And the best part?
+And, want to know the best part?
 If the BYEP’er has perfect attendance they can keep the gear.
 It’s our hope too that they have a few tools to get outside now and have grown a bit in the process too.

 This is our definition of success…when kids come through our program, grow, and give back.

 In Their Own Words

 I’m Josh Ewing and I’m a 16-year-old sophomore at Bozeman High.